MrIsabel/tidydata/README.md

 You can find Step 4 tidy set in tidyset.csv and Step 5 tidy set in secondtidyset.csv.

-Cookbook.pdf contains some informations concerning the variables.
+Codebook.pdf contains some informations concerning the variables.